 Our Services

-Parentage or paternity cases involve determining the legal rights and responsibilities of parents.
-For example, a child's mother may wish to seek payment of child support from the natural father of a child.
+This law governs the legal rights and responsibilities of unmarried parents.
+For example, a child's mother may wish to seek payment of child support from the father.
 Or, a father may wish to obtain visitation with his child after he is no longer in a relationship with the mother.
 The Courts in Illinois use the Parentage Act, 750 ILCS 45, to determine these issues.
-We can help with your Illinois parentage case, in Cook, DuPage, and Will Counties.
+We can help with your DuPage, Cook, or Will County parentage case.

 Essentially, in Illinois, unmarried parents by law can secure the same rights as married (divorcing) parents with respect to minor children (those under 18).
 They also have the same obligations.
 Here is a basic, abbreviated list: